Stanko/Stanko.github.io/_posts/2016-04-05-html-canvas-video-player.md

 Play, pause, jump to time and autoplay are all supported.
 But please check the [documentation and demo](http://stanko.github.io/html-canvas-video-player/).

-You shouldn't use this on any device that supports HTML video natively.
+You shouldn't use this on any device that supports HTML video natively, but as a fallback.

 Grab the code on [GitHub](https://github.com/Stanko/html-canvas-video-player).